Smart-Shaped/chaM3Leon/docs/FAQ.md

 Yes, on the [YouTube playlist](README.md#additional-video-resources)

 ### Is there a community?
-- GitHub Discussions
 - GitHub Issues
-- (Potential Slack/Discord - to be verified)

 ### Where can I learn more about Spark?
 - [Spark Official Docs](https://spark.apache.org/docs/latest/)